jbeneroff/Stock-Data-Project/README.md

 ## Project Description

-The website will offer a search by stock name or ticker.
+The website will offer a search by stock ticker.
 Real-time share data and a company profile for the searched stock will be provided.

 ## API and Data Sample